Arun Kumar Ahuja

-Arun Kumar Ahuja (born Gulshan Singh Ahuja 17 January 1917 – 3 July 1998), popularly known as Aroon, was an Indian actor and producer who was active in Hindi cinema in the 1940s and early 1950s, appearing in over 30 films in both leading and supporting roles.
-He was perhaps best known for appearing in Mehboob Khan's 1940 film Aurat which was the predecessor of the Oscar nominated 1957 remake Mother India.
+Arun Kumar Ahuja (real name Gulshan Singh Ahuja) (17 January 1917 – 3 July 1998), popularly known as Aroon, was an Indian actor and producer who was active in Hindi cinema from the 1940s through to the early 1960s, appearing in over 30 films in both leading and supporting roles.

 He was married to singer and actress Nirmala Devi and is the father of actor Govinda.